RidleyB/sen/content/home.md

 ---
-title:  "Ebb and Flow"
+title:  "The Ember Tomb"
 permalink: /
-blurb: A one-shot for Guildhall 2025

 header:
-   excerpt: "Welcome, players!"
+   excerpt: "*The fire still burns...*"
-   overlay_image: /assets/images/crash/ebb/sen-streeta.png
+   overlay_image: /assets/images/crash/crash3/embertomb-bw.png
    overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background

 ---